samuelgoto/proposal-block-params/README.md

 ## Completion Values

 Like Kotlin, it is possible to return values from the block params to the original function calling it.
-Somewhat inspired by arrow functions, this is limited to small block params composed of single expressions:
+We aren't entirely sure yet what this looks like, but it will most probably borrow the same semantics we end up using in [do expressions](https://github.com/tc39/proposal-do-expressions) and other [statement-like expressions](https://github.com/rbuckton/proposal-statements-as-expressions#compound-statements).

 ```javascript
 let result = foreach (numbers) do (number) {